ESA Laws

 girl in wheelchair hugging dog

-Service animals help their handlers by upholding tasks beyond providing companionship.
-These animals execute commands to help their handlers live a better life.
+Service animals help their handlers by completing commands to help their handlers live a better life, and provide their owners more ease as they go about their day.

 Public Access Rights

-Service animals are granted public access rights to ensure they can assist their handlers everywhere they go.
-A service animal is legally permitted to enter any space the handler can, including establishments where pets may be prohibited, such as restaurants, stores, and malls, per the Americans With Disabilities Act.
+Service animals are granted wide-reaching public access rights to ensure they can assist their handlers in as many spaces as possible.
+Under the ADA, a service animal is legally permitted to enter any space the handler can, including establishments where pets may be prohibited, such as restaurants, stores, and malls.

-Emotional support animals don’t have the same freedom of movement because the ADA doesn’t recognize them as service animals.
-New Hampshire businesses can deny emotional support animals due to a no-pet policy, though many in the state make exceptions for ESAs.
+New Hampshire businesses can deny emotional support animals due to a no-pet policy, though many in the state make exceptions for ESAs, and you may be able to take your ESA to a pet-friendly establishment.

 New Hampshire Emotional Support Animal Housing Laws

-Although there aren’t state-specific ESA laws in New Hampshire, the Fair Housing Act protects emotional support animals.
+Although there aren’t state-specific ESA laws in New Hampshire, the Fair Housing Act (FHA) protects emotional support animals, and New Hampshire upholds these laws.
 Landlords in New Hampshire must make accommodations for an emotional support animal and can’t deny housing to prospective tenants just because they have an ESA.

 Therefore, landlords in New Hampshire can’t ask emotional support animals to be removed from the property due to no-pet policies.
-It is also illegal for New Hampshire landlords to deny housing to an individual because they have an emotional support animal.
+It is also illegal for New Hampshire landlords to deny housing to an individual because they have an emotional support animal, in addition to requiring ESA owners to pay pet rent, pet fees, or pet security deposits.

 This protection ensures individuals with a valid ESA letter from their licensed mental health professionals can live with their emotional support animals.
-However, the accommodation must be reasonable.
-The housing provider can legally deny an ESA if their presence creates a health or safety risk to other residents or causes damage to the property.
+However, thehousing provider can legally deny an ESA if their presence creates a health or safety risk to other residents or causes damage to the property.

 For example, a landlord renting a studio apartment may deny a miniature horse, arguing that their presence will cause damage other than normal wear and tear.
-In the case of an excessively barking dog, the landlord may claim the ESA will disturb other residents.
+In the case of an excessively barking or aggressive dog, the landlord might reject the ESA, stating it will disturb other residents.

 Filing a Housing Discrimination Complaint